dsully/sith-language-server/README.md

 # How to use

+You can download the latest version of SithLSP from the [releases](https://github.com/LaBatata101/sith-language-server/releases) or build it manually following the steps bellow.

+### Building the project

 Download the repository with

 ```sh
 $ git clone https://github.com/LaBatata101/sith-language-server
 ```

-now build it (you'll need the latest version of the Rust compiler)
+now build the SithLSP binary (you'll need the latest version of the Rust compiler).

 ```sh
 $ cd sith-language-server
 $ cargo build --release
 ```

-the binary will be located at `target/release`.
-You should put the binary in `$PATH` or set the binary location in the SithLSP configuration option.
+The binary will be located in the `target/release` folder.
+You should place the binary in `$PATH` or, if you're using VSCode, you can use the `sith.executable` setting option.

-## Installing the VSCode extension
+### Installing the VSCode extension

 It's probably better to disable the `Python` or `Pylance` extensions, from Microsoft, to avoid any conflicts.